 Miss Kitty and I are enjoying today’s heat wave of 65 degrees!
 While Miss Kitty roams around the back yard, I set to work on my new molds.
-Last winter I had one mold to produce unique organic shaped shallow … Continue reading A Respite from Winter
+Last winter I had one mold to produce unique organic shaped shallow dishes or bowls.
+Because these dishes sold well, I wanted to increase my production. … More A Respite from Winter

 Glazed Bottoms or Bare Naked Bottoms?
 These are my newest pieces: free formed shaped bowls made from a slab of clay slumped over a plaster mold.
-They are becoming my favorite to make; however, when it comes to glazing I … Continue reading Bottoms.
+They are becoming my favorite to make; however, when it comes to glazing I cannot decide whether to glaze the bottoms or leave them bare and naked.
+Which do … More Bottoms.
 Glazed or Bare?

 Over the winter, my thoughts turn to solving pottery problems, learning about new ideas and techniques.
 One reoccurring problem I have had was making large pet dishes (8 inches or larger in diameter).
-In almost every single instance, I would … Continue reading New Ideas New Possibilities
+In almost every single instance, I would ruin the pet dish when taking it off the bat.
+It wasn’t until I had … More New Ideas New Possibilities

 This summer is filled with sandboxes, wading pools and playing with dump trucks with our first grandchild!
 Needless to say pottery has taken a back seat.
 Oh I’m still throwing!
 My production is just not as quick this summer as in past summers.
 Sales on Etsy are going strong.
 In fact, I just finished an … More Summer in Full Swing

 I’ve been busy glazing and firing this month!
 Over thirty new items to add to my Etsy shop.
 Pictured above is about three kiln loads which averages about twelve to fifteen pieces per load.
 I have about that many more pieces to glaze and fire in the next few weeks.